IanDCarroll/ScrumBucket/Product_Backlog.md

 - Youtube Lightning talk on Secrets of Consulting - Mentorship is Consulting
 - Blog post on Personal Retrospectives
+- Internal Lightning talk on chapter 11 The Secrets of Consulting

 - 8th Light Lightening Talk Laboratory meetup
 - Tech Talks and Tacos (on a Tuesday) meetup - showcase branch for 8L-LTL

-- Read The Challenger Sale
-- Become a PDM
-- Read Consulting Secrets
+- Read the Dev Ops Handbook
-- Internal Lightning talk on chapter 11 The Secrets of Consulting

 __Hard Skills__
 - Work though "Learn C the Hard Way" by Zed Shaw
 - Work through "Learn More Python 3 the Hard Way" by Zed Shaw
 - Work through "Test Driven Development in Embedded C"
-- Work through "Deep Learning with Python"
 - Work through "The Rust Book"
 - Read "Level Up!"
 To learn how to make a fun UI
 - Create a Machine Perception AI for image identification